khakhalin/Xenopus-Behavior/02_Collision_Avoidance/responses to reviewers.md

 To make the protocol a bit more actionable, however, I now added the following sentence:

-"Adjust the background lightness, to keep the contrast high without blinding the tadpole. **To assess the optimal lightness, run a series of experiments, using either this protocol, or the Optomotor Response Protocol (Dong et al. 2009), and pick the contrast with highest response rate.**"
+"Adjust the background lightness, to keep the contrast high without blinding the tadpole. **To assess the optimal lightness for your setup, run a series of experiments with different contrasts, and pick the contrast with the highest response rate.**"

 >  \3. “…and fill it with tadpole water”.